Spring 2022 Courses in Philosophy

 The nature of moral ideas, beliefs, and behaviors in contemporary contexts.

-Knowing something adds to my social importance, my authority and influence over others; when I am entitled to claim that I know something, when do I have the right to be sure, and to what extent am I obliged to respond to those who doubt that I do?
+Knowing something adds to my social importance, my authority and influence over others; when I am entitled to claim that I know something, when can I be sure?

 The nature of being and reality, identity, causality, and time.